senhu/mvClaim/README.md

   - Mixture of bivariate gamma regressions (i.e. mixture of bivariate gamma clustering with covariates)

+The `mvClaim` package also provides a similar mixture model framework of finite mixture of copula regressions with gamma as marginal distribution, including

+  - Copula regression with gamma marginal distributions
+  - Mixture of copula regressions with gamma marginal distributions (i.e. mixture of copulas clustering with covariates)

 ## Installation

 You can install the latest development version of `mvClaim` from GitHub: